isomerpages/govtech-stp/_work-pass-holder-lane/01b-FDWCN-additional-responsibilities.md

     </tbody>
 </table>

-<i><b>Note:</b> FDWs and CNs who departed from, transited through or visited any of these places within the last 14 days are <u>not allowed to enter Singapore until further notice.</u> Please defer their entry for now.</i>
+<i><b>Note:</b> FDWs and CNs who departed from, transited through or visited any of the following places within the last 14 days are <b>not allowed to enter Singapore until further notice</b>.
+Please defer their entry for now:
 <ul>
   <li style="line-height:1.5;"><i>South Africa</i></li>
   <li style="line-height:1.5;"><i>The United Kingdom</i></li>